Halaxy – Online Booking System

-Healing Connections Psychology uses HealthKit which is a global platform for clinical software utilised by 40 different types of health practitioners, including psychologists.
-When you click on any ‘book now’ button on our website, you will be redirected to Dr Francene Hemingway’s HealthKit Profile for online bookings.
-HealthKit is protected by 256-bit bank grade security and encryption, which means records, notes and payment information is protected to the same level used in banks.
+Healing Connections Psychology uses Halaxy which is a global platform for clinical software utilised by 40 different types of health practitioners, including psychologists.
+When you click on any ‘book now’ button on our website, you will be redirected to our Halaxy Profile for online bookings.
+Halaxy is protected by 256-bit bank grade security and encryption, which means records, notes and payment information is protected to the same level used in banks.
 All information is encrypted and stored in a securely protected data centre in Australia with multiple backups in place.
 Your data is hosted on servers with state-of-the-art security and are located within Australia.
-To learn more about HealthKit’s privacy and security, click here.
+To learn more about Halaxy’s privacy and security, click here.

-Why do I have to provide my credit card details to HealthKit?
+Why do I have to provide my credit card details to Halaxy?

 There are no cash or eftpos facilities at Healing Connections Psychology, therefore only online processing is accepted.
-HealthKit removes the hassle of payment administration by enabling payments to be electronically managed through HealthKit.
-Once your details are entered into HealthKit, there is no need to handle payments again, and we are able to separate the financial and clinical relationship so we can focus solely on your treatment.
-Healing Connections Psychology full fee for consultations (usually around 50-60 minutes) is $200.00, whereby a $75 deposit paid upon booking is deducted from the full fee automatically via our online booking system, HealthKit.
-If, for some reason you need to cancel or postpone your appointment, please give Healing Connections Psychology at least 48 hour’s notice, otherwise you will default your deposit and $75 will be retained for the missed session.
+Halaxy removes the hassle of payment administration by enabling payments to be electronically managed through Halaxy.
+Once your details are entered into Halaxy, there is no need to handle payments again, and we are able to separate the financial and clinical relationship so we can focus solely on your treatment.
+Healing Connections Psychology requests $83.50 deposit is paid upon booking which is deducted from the full fee automatically via our online booking system, Halaxy.
+If, for some reason you need to cancel or postpone your appointment, please give Healing Connections Psychology at least 48 hour’s notice, otherwise you will default your deposit and $83.50 will be retained for the missed session.

 Can I receive a Medicare rebate for therapy I receive at Healing Connections Psychology?

-In order to access Medicare rebates for services, a mental health care plan must be completed by a GP, Psychiatrist or Paediatrician.
-This plan allows you to receive Medicare rebates for six sessions, at which time the referring doctor must complete a review.
-In exceptional circumstances, they can request an additional four sessions to be rebated through Medicare.
-Services rebated under a mental health care plan is capped at ten visits per calendar year.
+In order to access Medicare rebates for services, a mental health care plan (MHCP) must be completed by a GP, Psychiatrist or Paediatrician.
+From 9th October 2020 you are eligible (with a MHCP) to claim 20 Medicare subsidised sessions per calendar year (1st January to 31st December).
+This plan allows you to receive Medicare rebates for an initial six sessions, at which time the referring doctor must complete a review with you.
+Additional sessions (up to total of 20 per year) can to be rebated through Medicare after further periodic reviews with your GP.
 If you have high annual healthcare costs, you should be aware that the out of pocket gap counts toward the Medicare safety net.
-We offer Medicare online processing, meaning that this rebate will be directed into your account at the time of your session.
+We offer Medicare online processing, meaning that this rebate will be directed into the bank account registered with Medicare at the time of your session.
 Medicare usually makes these transfers immediately, but they can take up to 48hrs to be processed by your bank.